Splitting Line Patterns in Free Groups: Introduction

-In summary, we have a decomposition of the original surface into subsurfaces.
+Observe the following features of this decomposition, and compare \fullref{theorem:JSJ}.
 The decomposition is bipartite: there is a collection of annuli and a collection of more complicated subsurfaces, and each subsurface is adjacent only to members of the opposite collection.
-Among the more complicated subsurfaces there are those that are filled and those that are empty.
-Every splitting of the total surface relative to the multicurve comes from either the core curve of one of the annuli or a simple closed curve in the interior of one of the empty surface pieces.
+Among the more complicated subsurfaces there are those that are filled (the rigid vertices) and those that are empty (the QH-surface vertices).
+Every splitting of $\F$ rel $\multiklass$ comes from either the core curve of one of the annuli or an essential, non-peripheral simple closed curve in one of the empty subsurface pieces. \end{example}

-We call this decomposition the \emph{relative JSJ--Decomposition (rJSJ)}.
-It is a decomposition that encodes all possible cyclic splittings relative to the given multiword.
-The main result of this paper is that given a multiword in a free group there is a canonical group-theoretic relative JSJ--Decomposition.
-In general it will not be the case that the free group corresponds to the fundamental group of a surface with boundary and the pieces of the rJSJ correspond to subsurfaces.
-Nonetheless, the statement will be completely analogous to the simple example above: